 A local agency would quote around £1,500 for a WordPress website that does a similar job.
-Then there’s the ongoing hosting, maintenance, plugin updates.
+Then there’s the ongoing hosting, the maintenance, the plugin updates.

 “Industry standard” performance, they’d promise.
-Which means 3-second loading times (or worse) and hoping nothing breaks when WordPress updates on Tuesday.
+Which means one of those 3-second loading times (or worse) and hoping nothing breaks when WordPress updates on Tuesday.

-The Escudero Auto site costs £49 monthly.
-Loads in under a second globally.
-It uses the same Astro website infrastructure that powers We Build Stores.
+I built the Escudero Auto site for £49 a month.
+It loads in under a second globally.
+It uses the same Astro infrastructure that powers We Build Stores.

 In This Issue

-How Escudero Auto Got Enterprise Infrastructure for two pub pints a week — The 3D printing manufacturer paying £49/month for what agencies charge £1,500+ for (then add hosting fees)
+How Escudero Auto Got Enterprise Infrastructure for Two Pub Pints a Week — The 3D printing manufacturer paying £49 a month for what agencies charge £1,500+ for (then add hosting fees)

-Why Static Site Generation Demolished Traditional Web Hosting Economics — From £100+/month WordPress overhead to £5/month infrastructure costs
+Why Static Site Generation Demolished Traditional Web Hosting Economics — From £100+ a month WordPress overhead to £5 a month infrastructure costs

 The Technical Credibility Problem with Slow Websites — When your 3-second WordPress site undermines your engineering expertise